There’s so much nature to celebrate in April—and so many ways to incorporate environmental education into your classroom.

 National Park Week

 About: Parks across the country host special programs and digital experiences in conjunction with this annual holiday.
-This year's National Park Week theme is "What's Your Park Story?"
-Entrance fees are waived on April 22 to kick off National Park Week and encourage everyone to enjoy their national parks.
+Celebrate National Park Week with waived entrance fees on April 20 to kick off National Park Week and encourage everyone to enjoy their national parks.

 Ways to Celebrate: National Park Week is a time to explore amazing places, discover history and culture, volunteer, and find your park.